Ali-Mahdipour/eye-tracking-course/downloads.md

 **Here we list the software packages and files that you will need to download and install.**
 # Tobii Pro Lab software package
-Use [this](https://drive.google.com/file/d/1ok5ALOYDoUTw05rorN5DiLSsSdmTrriE/view?usp=share_link) link for downloading the trial version of the Tobii Pro Lab (will work for one month).
+Use [this](https://drive.google.com/file/d/1ok5ALOYDoUTw05rorN5DiLSsSdmTrriE/view?usp=share_link) link for downloading the trial version of the Tobii Pro Lab (will work for one month).<br>
 **Caution:** You will need to send an access request.
 In the request message write your full-name in Latin (identical to your registration full-name).

 # GitHub Desktop software package